networknt/light-doc/content/architecture/gateway.md

 Our framework is built on top of Undertow http core server which is very light and serves 1.4 million "Hello World!" requests on my desktop with average response time 2ms.
-Is it 44 times faster then the most popular RESTful container Sprint Boot with embedded Tomcat.
+Is it 44 times faster then the most popular RESTful container Spring Boot with embedded Tomcat.

 The performance test code can be found in [here](https://github.com/networknt/microservices-framework-benchmark)